neondatabase/rfcs/003-laptop-cli.md

 **zenith snapshot diff** snap1 snap2

 Shows size of data changed between two snapshots.
 We also may provide options to diff schema / data in tables.
-In order to do that start temp readonly postgreses.
+To do that start temp read only postgreses.

 **zenith snapshot destroy**